Optimal polynomial smoothers for multigrid V-cycles: Abstract

 \section{Abstract}

 {The idea of using polynomial methods to improve simple smoother iterations within a multigrid method for a symmetric positive definite (SPD) system is revisited.
-When the single-step smoother itself corresponds to an SPD operator, there is in particular a very simple iteration, a close cousin of the Chebyshev semi-iterative method, based on the Chebyshev polynomials of the fourth instead of first kind, that optimizes a two-level bound going back to Hackbusch.
+A two-level bound going back to Hackbusch is optimized by a very simple iteration, a close cousin of the Chebyshev semi-iterative method, but based on the Chebyshev polynomials of the fourth instead of first kind.
 A full V-cycle bound for general polynomial smoothers is derived using the V-cycle theory of McCormick.
 The fourth-kind Chebyshev iteration is quasi-optimal for the V-cycle bound.
-The optimal polynomials for the V-cycle bound can be found numerically, achieving an about 18\% lower error contraction factor bound than the fourth-kind Chebyshev iteration, asymptotically as the number of smoothing steps $k \to \infty$.
-Implementation of the optimized iteration is discussed, and the performance of the polynomial smoothers are illustrated with a simple numerical example.}
+The optimal polynomials for the V-cycle bound can be found numerically, achieving about an 18\% lower error contraction factor bound than the fourth-kind Chebyshev iteration, asymptotically as the number of smoothing steps $k \to \infty$.
+Implementation of the optimized iteration is discussed, and the performance of the polynomial smoothers is illustrated with numerical examples.}